chainapsis/keplr-wallet/docs/api/README.md

 If you were able to connect Keplr with CosmJS, you may skip to the [Use Keplr with CosmJS](./cosmjs.md) section.

-While Keplr supports an easy way to connect to CosmJS, there are additional functions specific to Keplr which provides additional features.
+While Keplr supports an easy way to connect to CosmJS, there are additional functions specific to Keplr which provide additional features.

 ### Using with Typescript
 **`window.d.ts`**